-Our research is highly multidisciplinary, including field, laboratory and statistical methods, and ranging from virus hunting in remote locations, to within-host infection dynamics such as immunity and co-infections, pathogen transmission at population and landscape scales, and the effects of infections on wildlife host fitness.
+Our research is highly multidisciplinary, including field, laboratory and statistical methods, and from virus hunting in remote locations, to within-host infection dynamics such as immunity and co-infections, and pathogen transmission at population and landscape scales.
 We work with an amazing network of collaborators from across the globe.

 We hope you enjoy visiting our site!

-Our research is highly multidisciplinary, including field, laboratory and statistical methods, and ranging from virus hunting in remote locations, to within-host infection dynamics such as immunity and co-infections, pathogen transmission at population and landscape scales, and the effects of infections on wildlife host fitness.
+Our research is highly multidisciplinary, including field, laboratory and statistical methods, and from virus hunting in remote locations, to within-host infection dynamics such as immunity and co-infections, and pathogen transmission at population and landscape scales.
 We work with an amazing network of collaborators from across the globe.

 We hope you enjoy visiting our site!